avdol0521/live-breh/content/h4k2liv3/Task files/OSI model.md

 - what it does: sends raw bits over a medium like cables, hubs and other stuff
 - mainly focuses on the signal transmission itself not the data
 #### Data link layer:
-- what it does: takes care of the node to node connection and correction plus framing as well through switches anode data transfer, error detected bridges
+- what it does: takes care of the node to node connection and correction plus framing as well through switches and node to node data transfer, error detected bridges
 - has two sub layers: (will look into it later)
 	- Media access control (MAC)
 	- Logical link control (LLC)
 #### Network layer:
 - what this one does: handles packet routing and stuff like logical addressing (for example IP addresses). basically determines the best path for data to travel from source to destination
 #### Transport layer:
 - takes care of the data transfer along with error recovery, segmentation and flow control
 - uses two key protocols:
 	- [[TCP]] : connection oriented, reliable data transfer
 	- [[UDP]] : connectionless but less reliable data transfer
 #### Session layer: